afeld/dotfiles/sublime-text-2/Packages/SublimeLinter/README.md

 If you want to make the offending lines glaringly obvious (perhaps for those who tend to ignore lint errors), you can set the user setting:

-    "sublimelinter_fill_outlines": true
+    "sublimelinter_mark_style": "fill"

 When this is set true, lines that have errors will be colored with the background and foreground color of the "sublime.outline.<type>" theme style.
-Unless you have defined those styles, this setting should be left false.
+Unless you have defined those styles, this setting should be left as "outline".

+You may want to disable drawing of outline boxes entirely.
+If so, change using the user setting to:

+    "sublimelinter_mark_style": "none"

 You may also mark lines with errors by putting an "x" in the gutter with the user setting: